FarronF/limerick-council-meetings/meetings/2015/05/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 23rd March 2015.md

 It was agreed to refer this Motion to the Economic Development, Enterprise

-and Planning Strategic Policy Committee.---
+and Planning Strategic Policy Committee.
+---
 21

 20.